Ekkehard Schulz

 Ekkehard Schulz (born 24 July 1941) is the former CEO and Chairman of the Executive Board of ThyssenKrupp AG and has been a member of this organization since 1991.
 Following his retirement in January 2011 he was appointed to the Supervisory Board of ThyssenKrupp AG.

-Background
+Early life

 Ekkehard Schulz was born in the city of Bromberg (in modern-day Poland, but at the time of his birth part of Nazi Germany).
 He attended school at Clausthal Technical University studying metallurgy from which he graduated in 1971.
 He was a research assistant and chief engineer at Clausthal University, which can be found under Institute of Technology from 1967 to 1972 while obtaining his doctorate degree in metallurgical engineering.
 In 1999 he was awarded an honorary professorship by Clausthal University of Technology.
 In just two years he was awarded two different doctor's degrees from two different schools.
 In 2004 he received an honorary doctor title from Berlin University and in 2005 another from Aachen University.